Skip to main content

 }

-The same handler receives Conn objects regardless of whether they arrived over HTTP/1.x or HTTP/3.
+As with HTTP/2, the same handler receives Conn objects regardless of whether they arrived over HTTP/1.x, HTTP/2, or HTTP/3.
 No changes to application logic are required.

 ℹ️ TLS is required for HTTP/3.
 The RustlsAcceptor and QuicConfig can be initialized from the same certificate and key files.